Understanding Your Rights

 We’ll respond and let you know the best way to proceed with your case.

-• The class must be so large or dispersed that actual joinder of all individuals would be impractical;
+• The class must be so large that actual joinder of all individuals would be impractical;

 • There must be questions of law and fact common to all members;